A note on the spectral gap for log-concave probability measures on convex bodies

 The proof of the spectral gap estimate is then straightforward. \end{proof}

-This approach, known to specialists as the $L^2$ method, is reminiscent of H\"ormander's work \cite{hormander} in the middle of the 60's for solving the Poisson equation associated to the operator $\bar{\partial}$ in complex analysis, and has been used then by several authors to establish Poincar\'e-type inequalities.
+This approach, known to specialists as the $L^2$ method, is reminiscent of H\"ormander's work \cite{hormander} in the middle of the 60's for solving the Poisson equation associated to the operator $\bar{\partial}$ in complex analysis, and has been used then by several authors to establish Poincar\'e type inequalities.
 For instance we have in mind the famous (integrated version of the) $\Gamma_2$ curvature dimension criterion of Bakry and Emery \cite{bakry_emery} and also the work of Helffer \cite{helffer} for models arising in statistical mechanics.
 Moreover Klartag \cite{klartag} used this method to prove, among other things, the variance conjecture in the case of log-concave unconditional distributions, that is, having log-concave density which is invariant under coordinate hyperplane reflections.
+Recently, he refined the method to prove the KLS conjecture up top some logarithmic factor of the dimension, cf. \cite{klartag_KLS}.
 The presence of a weight in the inequalities above through the matrix mapping $K$, which is just a refinement of this approach, already appeared for instance in \cite{barthe_cordero, milman_koles} and in our previous papers \cite{ABJ,BJ}, both works aiming at estimating conveniently the spectral gap or higher eigenvalues in various situations of interest.
-Actually, it takes its roots in the Brascamp-Lieb inequality \cite{brascamp_lieb} for strictly convex potentials $V$, the mapping $K$ being $\nabla^2 V$, the Hessian matrix of $V$.
-Indeed it is known that we can decompose conveniently the term $\int_\O (-Lf)^2 \, d\mu$ for functions $f \in \C ^\infty _N (\Omega)$ by integrating the famous Bochner formula adapted to the measure $\mu$.
-Since we work on the domain $\Omega$, some extra boundary terms appear, cf. for instance \cite{klartag}.
-As such, the formula is the following (we omit the proof since it is included in the one of Lemma \ref{lemme:decompo} below): for all $f\in \C _N ^\infty (\Omega)$,